-Kanru Hua has formally released Moresampler 0.8.0 and the Arpasing standard for English UTAU voicebanks.
+Kanru Hua has formally released the Arpasing standard for English UTAU voicebanks.
 You can read about it on his website at these links.

 This tutorial will explain how to record and OTO an Arpasing bank yourself.

-This folder contains the reclist, OREMO comment file, and index file.
+The folder contains three reclist files, OREMO comment file, and index file.

-The OREMO comment file allows you to see the actual phonemes that correspond with each number.
+The OREMO comment file allows you to see the actual phonemes or words that correspond with each number.

 The index file is for moresampler to reference when generating the OTO.